Skip to content

 Auto-Translation

 Data as of February 2026.
-Zendesk Guide requires purchase of full Zendesk Suite starting at $55/agent/month.
+Zendesk Guide is only available as part of Zendesk Suite (starting $55/agent/month).
 Slab Business plan pricing is custom.
+Features based on publicly available documentation and vendor pricing pages.

 Strengths & Weaknesses